 If a child has oral dysfunction with hyposensitivity, he/she may often put things into the mouth that are inedibles, also known as pica.
 Chewy tubes or chewelry can help a child fulfil their desire for oral sensations in a more appropriate manner.
 An occupational therapist may also put together a sensory diet to help with sensory processing disorder symptoms.

 Individuals with oral defensiveness typically tend to avoid fruits and vegetables because they may taste very bitter, leading to a higher risk of certain disease as a result of nutritional deficiencies.
 Individuals that are under-reactive or hyposensitive to food are more prone to overeating sweets leading to excessive weight gain and higher risk of diabetes or heart disease.
+Symptoms may also be accompanied by tactile defensiveness, an auditory dysfunction, or proprioceptive dysfunction.

-Research shows that about 25% of the population struggles with hypersensitivity to food and 25% of the population has a difficulty with hyposensitivity to food as the result of tongue related genetics(1).
+Research shows that about 25% of the population struggles with hypersensitivity to food and 25% of the population has a difficulty with hyposensitivity to food as the result of tongue related genetics.
 One way to determine whether this is contributing to you or your child’s oral defensiveness or hyposensitivity to food is by doing the blue tongue test.

-The Blue Tongue Test(1): Dab a small amount of blue food coloring on an area of you or your child’s tongue.
+The Blue Tongue Test: Dab a small amount of blue food coloring on an area of you or your child’s tongue.
 Then take a piece of paper with a hole the size of a three-ring paper hole punch and place it over the blue area of your tongue.
 Using a magnifying glass, you will see small circles of pink colored tissue that polka-dot the blue area of your tongue.
 These are called the papillae.

 Count the little pink dots you see in the hole.
 If you count fewer than five dots, it means you are an undertaster and likely suffer from hyposensitivity to food.
 If you count more than 30 dots, you or your child most likely struggle with oral defensiveness and can be referred to as a supertaster.